apache/bookkeeper/README.md

 # Apache BookKeeper

-Apache BookKeeper is a scalable, fault-tolerant and low latency storage service optimized for append-only workloads.
+Apache BookKeeper is scalable, fault-tolerant and low latency storage service optimized for append-only workloads.

 It is suitable for being used in following scenarios: